Nyingma: Tertons

-Recent and contemporary lineage teachers
+Contemporary organizations

 Some of the largest international Nyingma organizations are Namkhai Norbu's Dzogchen community and Sogyal Rinpoche's Rigpa organization.

 Besides the major monasteries in Tibet, there are also now various Nyingma institutions of the Tibetan exile community in India including Thekchok Namdrol Shedrub Dargye Ling, in Bylakuppe, Karnataka State; Ngedon Gatsal Ling, in Clementown, Dehradun; Palyul Chokhor Ling, E-Vam Gyurmed Ling, Nechung Drayang Ling, and Thubten E-vam Dorjey Drag in Himachal Pradesh.

 Six Mother Monasteries

 Of great importance to the Nyingma lineage is Samye monastery (787), the first Tibetan and Nyingma monastery, which was founded by Śāntarakṣita.
-In addition, the Nyingma tradition has held that there were also "Six Mother Monasteries" out of which developed a large number of branch monasteries throughout Tibet, Bhutan and Nepal.
+In addition, the Nyingma tradition has held that there were also "Six Mother Monasteries" out of which developed a large number of branch monasteries throughout Tibet, Bhutan, and Nepal.
 Of these six, Katok Monastery is credited with being the original monastery, after which the five grew.
+Between 1656 and 1685, four of the six major monasteries—Katok, Palyul, Mindrolling, and Dzogchen—were founded.
+Following several decades of turbulence, the Nyingma tradition continued to expand during the 18th century.
+Mindrolling and Dorje Drak were rebuilt, and Shechen, the sixth monastery, was established in 1734.
+What had previously been a largely decentralized network of small hermitages was now anchored by monastic centers capable of supporting a respected academic and clerical tradition.